SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 Review the Java code that you created, the `@Query` annotation implements the query operation for the `BackEndProductData` entityset and the `@Read` annotation for reading a single `BackEndProductData` entity.
 We use SAP Cloud Platform sdk to query the backend via destinations.

-7.Under the srv module, navigate to src - main - java - com - company - furnitureshop and right-click and choose Create new Java Class enter the class name as WishlistHandler (do not add .java extension, WebIDE will add it automatically).
+7. In the same folder create another Java class and name it as WishlistHandler (do not add .java extension, WebIDE will add it automatically).
 Replace the file with the code below:

-Next we will create a Java Class in our application to handle the Update method to the Wishlist Collection which will be used in the next exercises
+This Java Class is to handle the Update method to the Wishlist Collection which will be used in the next exercises

 ```java